 Trademark Registrations By State (2018)

 With hundreds of thousands of trademarks being filed by US residents in 2018, we were interested to see where they were coming from.

 Unsurprisingly, the largest states also had the most trademarks being registered by their residents.
 The top ten stats are:

 Of course, it stands to reason that the states with the most residents will likely end up with the most trademarks.
-New Jersey is the only state in the top ten that does not also fall into the top ten states by population.
+New Jersey and Colorado are the only states in the top ten that do not also fall into the top ten states by population.
 This got us wondering – what are the top states by trademarks per million residents?